-restricted to those that should have been taught by the summer of Y1, based on the teaching progression of a range of synthetic phonics programmes.
+restricted to those that should have been taught by the summer of Y1, based on the teaching progression of several widely used synthetic phonics programmes.

 N.B. not to be used as a curriculum for teaching.

 Maggie Snowling et al's study focused on the reliability and validity of the year one phonics screening check. ''We have shown that the new phonics screening check is a **valid measure of phonic skills and is sensitive to identifying children at risk of reading difficulties.
 Its slight tendency to overestimate the prevalence of at-risk readers (as compared with standardised tests of reading accuracy and fluency) is arguably a favourable property for a screening instrument.
 We agree that early rigorous assessment of phonic skills is important for the timely identification of word reading difficulties''